codehsbooks/apjava/Methods/strings-and-characters.md

 #### Adding and Subtracting Characters

 Yes!
 You heard that right.
 Because characters are numbers, we can add and subtract them.
-So how does this work?
+How does this work?
 Take a look at the example program below:

 ```
 public class CharsAreNumbers extends ConsoleProgram